 - Introduce your child to his/her teachers at Open House.

-- Develop back-up plans for getting to school if something comes up.
-Call a family members, a neighbor, or another parent.
+- Develop backup plans for getting to school if something comes up.
+Call a family member, a neighbor, or another parent.

 When Do Absences Become A Problem?